ValentinaSisini/The-green-race/README.md

 ## Stable version
 Stable and ready to play version of this game, can be downloaded [here](http://www.isisinipazzi.it/tuki/tuki1.html)
 ## Description
 In this game a caterpillar (Giuli) and a toucan (Tuki) challenge each other to eat the most clovers.
 The clovers are in the grass along a labyrinth of which Giuli and Tuki do not know the map.
-The two players must write an algorithm to guide their character (Giuli or Tuki) in this race trying to eat more of the opponent's clovers
+The two players have to write an algorithm to guide their character (Giuli or Tuki) in this race trying to eat more of the opponent's clovers
 ## Installing
 No installation is required.
 ## How to play